Azure/Industrial-IoT/docs/modules/publisher.md

   - Use PubSub format (`--mm=PubSub`)
   - When Samples format (`--mm=Samples`) is required
     - Don't use FullFeaturesMessage (`--fm=false`)
-  - Use batching (--bs=600) in combination with batch interval (--si=20)
+  - Use batching (`--bs=600`) in combination with batch interval (`--si=20`)
-    - Batching is also useable with PubSub but current implementation of PubSub batches automatically based on Publishing Interval of OPC UA nodes, when most nodes using same publishing interval it isn't necessary
+    - Batching is also useable with PubSub but current implementation of PubSub batches automatically based on Publishing Interval of OPC UA nodes.
+When most nodes are using the same publishing interval it isn't necessary.
   - Increase Monitored Items Queue capacity (`--mq=25000`)
   - Don't use "fetch display name" (`--fd=false`)
 - General recommendations